Oklahoma vs. Baylor NCAA Football Odds, Plays and Insights | November 13, 2021

 - Oklahoma has played nine games, with four wins against the spread.

-- Oklahoma's games this year have hit the over on six of nine set point totals (66.7%).
+- Oklahoma's games this year have eclipsed the over/under in 66.7% of its opportunities (six times in nine games with a set point total).

-- When Oklahoma scores more than 20.6 points, it is 4-4 against the spread and 8-0 overall.
+- Oklahoma is 4-4 against the spread and 8-0 overall in games when it puts up more than 20.6 points.

-- In games that Oklahoma picks up over 365.4 yards, the team is 4-4 against the spread and 8-0 overall.
+- In games that Oklahoma picks up more than 365.4 yards, the team is 4-4 against the spread and 8-0 overall.

-- The Sooners have turned the ball over eight times this season, six fewer than the Bears have forced (14).
+- The Sooners have eight giveaways this season, while the Bears have 14 takeaways .

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.